-If you would like to crochet a cold-weather hat for a special guy, this men's winter hat pattern may be just what you need.
-The hat is a classic style.
-The stitch used resembles a rib knit, but it's not knitted; it's crocheted.
+If you want to crochet a cold-weather hat for a special guy, this men's winter hat pattern is a great pattern for any crocheter.
+The hat is a classic style with a stitch that resembles a rib knit.
+But instead of knitting, this hat uses crochet.
 This hat is part of a coordinating set which also includes a winter scarf.

 Crochet Skill Level

 This crochet pattern is very easy.
-It is a great project for beginner crocheters who have already learned the following basic stitches:
+It's a great project for beginner crocheters who know the following basic stitches:

 - ch = chain